GCPlot/gcplot-knowledge-base/gcplot-overview/reports.md

 * `Heap Total Size`

-This all can be very helpful in understanding of the load on memory, notice memory leaks, how much time you promote possible garbage and so on.
-If any graphs are missing, it means we don't have enough data to show it.
+If any graphs are missing, it means we don't have enough data from raw logs to show it.